vasanth-07/eshop/eshop/README.md

 Please note the following when running the eshop application

-Minimally, the `order file` and one `user type` parameters are required to run the application.
-If they are not passed, the application by default will use the `input\order.csv` file for processing.
+Two parameters `order file` and `user type` are required mandatorily to run the application.
+If they are not passed, the application will use the `input\order.csv` by default for processing.